Oregon Almanac: Mountains to National Wildlife Refuges

-The first written record of the name “Oregon” comes to us from a 1765 proposal for a journey written by Major Robert Rogers, an English army officer.
-It reads, “The rout . . . is from the Great Lakes towards the Head of the Mississippi, and from thence to the River called by the Indians Ouragon. . . .”
+The first written record of the name “Oregon” comes from a 1765 proposal for a journey written by Major Robert Rogers, an English army officer.
+It reads, “The rout . . . is from the Great Lakes towards the Head of the Mississippi, and from thence to the River called by the Indians Ouragon.”
 His proposal rejected, Rogers reapplied in 1772, using the spelling “Ourigan.”
 The first printed use of the current spelling appeared in Captain Jonathan Carver’s 1778 book, Travels Through the Interior Parts of North America 1766, 1767 and 1768.
-He listed the four great rivers of the continent including “the River Oregon, or the River of the West, that falls into the Pacific Ocean at the Straits of Annian.”
+He listed the four great rivers of the continent, including “the River Oregon, or the River of the West, that falls into the Pacific Ocean at the Straits of Annian.”

-While no definitive pronounciation of “Oregon” is given in Oregon Geographic Names, the most common pronunciation by long-time Oregonians is “OR-ee-gun.”
+While no definitive pronunciation of “Oregon” is given in Oregon Geographic Names, the most common pronunciation by long-time Oregonians is “OR-ee-gun.”

 Eagle Point, Eagle Point

 Warm Springs, Warm Springs

 Deschutes, Fremont-Winema, Malheur, Mt.
 Hood, Ochoco, Rogue River-Siskiyou, Siuslaw, Umatilla, Umpqua, Wallowa-Whitman, Willamette

 National Historic Sites